This article was updated in July 2022.

 Try something casual that doesn’t take too much time or commitment from your attendees.
 A small event can have a big impact.

-Keep in mind the tools you may already have, like a cool venue, or expert personnel.
+Keep in mind the tools you may already have, like a cool venue, or company subject matter experts.
 There’s nothing wrong with being thrifty—just be effective.

 Have vendors you can rely on and use consistently.
-Knowing your vendors can do what you need them too will save you time and stress down the road.
+Knowing your vendors can do what you need them to will save you time and stress down the road.

 Understand your time commitment.
-Be prepared for outreach and have a time table in mind.
+Be prepared for outreach and have a timeline in mind.
 Don’t be afraid to ask your team for support when you need it—that’s why they’re there!

 Be resourceful, plan it out, and start small.
 If leadership believes you do not have enough resources, approach them with this: